Care Act 2014: Financial assessment

-Regulations made under the Care Act specify that a permanent resident of a care home is not eligible for local authority financial assistance if they have capital exceeding £23,250 in value.
+Regulations made under the Care Act 2014 specify that a permanent resident of a care home is not eligible for local authority financial assistance if they have capital exceeding £23,250 in value.
 This limit still applies in 2019.

 Cap on care costs

-Sections 15-16 (not yet implemented) specify that local authorities may not charge more in total for meeting eligible care needs than a specified amount which is to be reviewed annually.
+Sections 15 and 16 (not yet implemented) specify that local authorities may not charge more in total for meeting eligible care needs than a specified amount which is to be reviewed annually.
 Once the cap is reached, any further social care needed by the individual is to be provided free of charge.
 The cap on care costs was due to be in effect from April 2016, but this was delayed to April 2020, by an announcement by Alistair Burt, the Minister of State for Care and Support, on 17 July 2015.
 The introduction of the cap had been passed into law as part of the Care Act 2014 during the Coalition government, and implementation of this part of the law from 2016 onwards had been accepted by all main political parties during the general election of 2015.

-Changes introduced as a result of Covid-19
+Changes introduced as a result of COVID-19

 During the COVID-19 pandemic, emergency legislation was introduced by the government known as the Adult Social Care Action Plan.
-It has four main goals which aimed to reduce the impact of COVID-19 on the Adult Social Care sector.
-Section 4.6 and 4.7 of the Adult Social Care Action Plan states how The Coronavirus Act 2020 amends the Care Act 2014.
-This means that the legal duties outlined in the Care Act 2014 do not have to be fulfilled during the pandemic.
-Mencap, a leading charity for people with learning disabilities found that 69% of people with learning disabilities who participated in their survey had their care reduced or removed altogether.
-Through overruling the agreed outcomes through individuals agreed care plans thousands of disabled people are going without their care as a direct result to policy changes.
+It has four main goals which aimed to reduce the impact of COVID-19 on the adult social care sector.
+Section 4.6 and 4.7 of the Adult Social Care Action Plan states how the Coronavirus Act 2020 amended the Care Act 2014 by creating "Care Act easements".
+This meant that in cases of necessity, the legal duties outlined in the Care Act 2014 did not have to be fulfilled during the pandemic.
+Mencap, a leading charity supporting people with learning disabilities found that 69% of people with learning disabilities who participated in their survey had their care reduced or removed altogether.
+Through overruling the agreed outcomes of individuals' agreed care plans thousands of disabled people were going without their care as a direct result to policy changes.

+The changes to the Care Act expired on 16 July 2021 and are no longer in force.